janbar/osmin/simulator/README.md

 Track 1: 2043 pts, 15 km [Track]
 ```

 The GPX track must contain time data.
 Otherwise, the simulator will use a fake 1sec interval.
+The following sample will launch the run of the track 1 with speed 1.0 and starting from the point 1029.
 ```
 >>> run 1 1.0 1029
 1029: Pos 42.83893 2.47883 Alt 418 meters Ang 0°00'00.00"